 Historical note and terminology

 Having observed epileptic spasms in his own son, Dr. William West first provided a terrifying account of the phenomena in an 1841 letter to the editor of The Lancet (West 1894).
 Accordingly, West syndrome has come to denote the triad of epileptic spasms, intellectual impairment, and hypsarrhythmia—the classic interictal electroencephalography (EEG) pattern often accompanying epileptic spasms (Gibbs and Gibbs 1952).
 As it pertains to epileptic spasms, nomenclature continues to be a challenge.
 A great variety of terms have been used to describe epileptic spasms, including salaam convulsions, komplimentierkrämpfe, spasmes salutatoires, lightning major seizures, startle seizures, and others (Shields 2006).
-West syndrome is problematic because a principle goal of care is the prevention of intellectual disability, and epileptic spasms often occur without hypsarrhythmia.
+The conceptualization of West syndrome is problematic because a principle goal of care is the prevention of intellectual disability, and epileptic spasms often occur without hypsarrhythmia.
 Furthermore, although the most popular contemporary descriptor is infantile spasms, “epileptic spasms” is the favored descriptor because this seizure type can be present in infants, as well as in older children, and, occasionally, in adults (Berg et al 2010).

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.